On October 13, 2016, we were warned of the 115-year limit to our lifespans. It was a spoiler for those of us certain we could live forever...

 We know the value of post-publication peer review here at Publons, and over the years have created tools and features to speed up and improve the process.

 For example, reviewers can 'score' the quality and significance of a paper out of 10 to give readers instant insights into the research in question.
 They can also generate DOIs for reviews endorsed by the Publons community, giving it more weight as a research output.

-These awards will celebrate all reviewers and editors as the sentinels of science and research, keeping watch over the quality and integrity of scholarly communication.
+These awards celebrate all reviewers and editors as the sentinels of science and research, keeping watch over the quality and integrity of scholarly communication.

 Thanks to their critical eye and devotion to sound research, we continue to expand the sphere of human knowledge.
 And thanks to post-publication peer reviewers especially, we can not only broaden our understanding of research, but see the mechanisms and discussions that improve it.

 The work they do benefits everyone - and that deserves recognition.

 5 steps to writing a winning post-publication peer review